ilyafedotov-ops/FreelanceDE/articles/2025/freelancer-gewerbe-guide-en.md

 5. **Tax Setup.** Under **Profit determination method** you’ll likely pick single-entry bookkeeping.
 If revenue exceeds €800k/year, pick the second option.

-6. **Tax Estimation.** State your freelance situation and expected income for this year and next (details vary by person).
+6. **Tax Estimation.** Enter your freelance status and expected income for the current and next year (details vary per situation).

 **Bank Account.** Use a separate account.
 Set **YES** and provide your IBAN.